Glucerna Vanilla Flavor

 Diabetes is a long-term condition in which your body cannot maintain healthy glucose levels (a type of sugar) in the blood.
 This can lead to high blood glucose levels, which can have long and short-term health complications.* Diabetes can occur due to the pancreas not being able to make insulin, not making enough insulin, or when insulin is produced, it does not work effectively.
 Insulin is a hormone that is essential for ensuring our blood glucose levels stay at a healthy level.*

-Starches, sugars, and other nutrients are normally broken down into glucose, which is absorbed by the bloodstream1 and transported to your body cells.
-The cells use insulin, a hormone produced by the pancreas, to help convert glucose into energy.
+Starches, sugars, and other nutrients are normally broken down into glucose, which is absorbed by the bloodstream¹ and transported to your body cells.
+The cells use insulin to help convert glucose into energy.
 Without insulin, your body cannot use or store the glucose from the food that you eat.
 This glucose then builds up in your bloodstream and urine, which can cause numerous problems.
-Type 1 diabetes is diagnosed when already-damaged pancreatic cells cannot produce insulin 2 in the body.

 Proper management of diabetes is the key to staying healthy and preventing damage to tissues and body organs.
 Left uncontrolled, this health condition can lead to long-term complications such as cardiovascular disease, kidney failure, blindness, erectile dysfunction, and foot infection.